Quix0r/AbandonedRuins/docs/ruin_sets.md

 Other mods can add their own ruin sets to *The Ruins Mod*.

 Typically, a ruin set is added in two steps:
-* Modify the "AbandonedRuins-set" string-setting in the settings stage to add the name of the ruin set.
+* Modify the "default-ruin-set" string-setting in the settings stage to add the name of the ruin set.
 * Add the own ruin set in control.lua via the remote interface.

 An "real-life" example for adding a ruin set with another mod can be found at [The Ruins Mod - Krastorio2](https://github.com/Bilka2/AbandonedRuins-Krastorio2).